HL7/cdmh/source/pages/profiles.md

 ---
 ### Mappings

-This section contains the mappings between the various CDMs and the FHIR Resources/profiles.
-In each mapping the CDM data element is mapped to the appropriate FHIR Data Element.
+This section contains the mappings between the various CDMs, BRIDG and the FHIR Resources/profiles.
+In each mapping the CDM data element is mapped to the appropriate BRIDG data element and the FHIR Data Element.
 The column FHIR Resource/Profile/Extension identifies the specific profile and/or extension if one exists.
 If the profiles do not exist then they are mapped to the resource.
 New profiles and extensions will be added where necessary as the pilot implementations provide feedback through the ballot process.

 ### Mapping Conventions Used